programmai/progression-framework/frameworks/product.md

         criteria:
           - "Assesses if features they are involved with are needed, how it solves customer problems and how it contributes to a measurable business objective."
           - "Demonstrates enthusiasm to learn a range of problem-solving techniques and practices."
-          - "Understands how product works in their squad, which problems it solves and how it is performing."
+          - "Understands how product works in their team, which problems it solves and how it is performing."
       - level: 2
         criteria:
-          - "Works with the squad to set clear goals for their remit."
+          - "Works with the team to set clear goals for their remit."
           - "Identifies assumptions and risks, and tackles them upfront, testing and learning in increments."
           - "Uses or fosters creativity and experimentation to find and solve problems."
           - "Considers which features to remove, as well as maintain."
           - "Learns from failure and success.
 Shares and builds on that learning."
           - "Asks good questions to get to the root of a problem or opportunity."
-          - "Deep understanding of product in their squad and good knowledge of product in team."
+          - "Deep understanding of product in their team and good knowledge of product in team."
       - level: 3
         criteria:
           - "Defines a clear, compelling and ambitious product vision and strategy for their remit.
 Strategy leads to high-performing product experience that delights users."